Mid-Term Break by Seamus Heaney

 - sick bay: room set aside for sick pupils;

-- knell: solemn bell sounds announcing a funeral; bring to an end;
+- knell: solemn bell sounds announcing a funeral; toll;

 - in his stride: dealt with (something unpleasant) in a calm way;